engraya/thankful_art/README.md

 ## Adding a New Component

-If you'd like to contribute a new component to NexTemplate, please follow these guidelines:
+If you'd like to contribute a new component to ThankfulArt, please follow these guidelines:

 1. **Component Location**: Place the new component in the `src/components/templates/<component_folder>` directory.
 2. **Mandatory Files**: Each component folder must include the following two files: